edgedelta/docs/docs/configuration/outputs-triggers.md

 > **Before you begin**
 >
 > To use this output, you must provide a Slack webhook or endpoint URL.
-> To learn more about webhooks, review [this document from Slack](https://api.slack.com/messaging/webhooks).
+>   * To learn more about webhooks, review [this document from Slack](https://api.slack.com/messaging/webhooks).

-In the Edge Delta Admin portal, in the visual editor, when you select **Slack** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |